| CIVIL. This word has various significations. 1. It is used in

 Carolina; 1 Tayl.
 R. 58.
 By the common law, in cases of homicide, the civil

 remedy is merged in the felony.
 1 Chit.
 Pr.
 10. Vide art.
 Injuries; Merger.
+CIVIL STATE.
+The union of individual men in civil society under a

 system of laws and a magistracy, or magistracies, charged with the